Upstream-Tech/delineator/README.md

 )
 ```

-## <a name="step_run">Run `subbasins.py` to delineate watersheds</a>
+## <a name="step_run">Delineate watersheds</a>

-The script takes two arguments:
+Delineation can be run from the command line, or from Python.
+Either way, you will need to specify a few arguments:

-`input_csv` - Input CSV filename, for example `outlets.csv`
+- `input_csv` (required) - Input CSV filename, for example `outlets.csv`

-`output_prefix` - Output prefix, a string.
+- `output_prefix` (required) - Output prefix, a string.
 The output files will start with this string.
+For
-For example,
+example,
 if you provide 'shasta', the script will produce `shasta_subbasins.shp`, `shasta_outlets.shp`, etc.
+- `config_overrides` (optional, Python-only) - A dictionary of overrides.
+Eg to turn `VERBOSE` logging on or off.

-Run the script from the command line like this:
+You can run the script from the command line like this:

 ``` bash
 python upstream_delineator/scripts/subbasins.py /path/to/file/outlets.csv shasta